KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots: Experiments and Results

 \subsection{Setup}

 \textit{Simulations}: A nominal quadrotor model is constructed using the equations of motion given in \eqref{eq:nominal}.
 An explicit 5$^{\text{th}}$ order Runge-Kutta method (RK45) with a sampling interval of 2 milliseconds is used for numerical integration to generate dynamic responses of the quadrotor.
 We assume that the model predictive controller has access to perfect measurements of the quadrotor dynamics.
 The MPC architecture is implemented in CasADi \cite{Andersson2019} and the optimization routine generates optimal thrust and moment commands.
-These commands act as inputs to the quadrotor model, which simulates the closed-loop responses.
+These commands act as inputs to the quadrotor model, which simulate\previous{\fakest{s}} the closed-loop responses.
 Two classes of trajectories are considered in the simulations; circular and lemniscate trajectories.
-Both the GP and KNODE models are trained on circular trajectories of radii 3m and 6m, and a circular trajectory of radius 4m is used as validation data.
+Both the GP and KNODE models are trained on circular trajectories of radii 3m and 6m \previous{\fakest{, and a}}only, without lemniscate trajectories.
+A circular trajectory of radius 4m is used as validation data.
+These data are collected at a commanded speed of 1m/s.
 To model uncertainty within the system, nonlinear aerodynamic drag effects from the fuselage and rotors are incorporated into the true quadrotor dynamics.
-These uncertain dynamics are absent in the nominal model and are to be learnt by the GP and KNODE models.
+Inspired from \cite{torrente2021data}, the drag effects are formulated as

+where $D_{\text{rotor}}^B = [C_{D,rotor},\,C_{D,rotor},\,0.0]^T$, $D_{\text{fuselage}}^B = -C_D\, \text{sign}(v_B)\,v_B^2/m$ with $v_B = R_B^W [\dot{x}\; \dot{y}\; \dot{z}]^T$.
+The superscripts $B$ and $W$ represent the body and world frames.
+We note that a more representative model of the aerodynamic effects can be obtained if prior knowledge of these dynamics is available.
+For instance, the authors in \cite{bauersfeld2021neurobem} combined blade element momentum theory with a neural network to learn the aerodynamic effects.
+Here, it is assumed that these uncertain dynamics are absent in the nominal model and are to be learnt by the GP and KNODE models.
+We would also highlight that these simulated uncertain dynamics only manifest in the translational dynamics of the quadrotor and incorporating uncertain rotational dynamics is part of our future work.